Movie reviews by

 3 (out of 4)

-James Mangold ventured down the biopic path with Walk the Line to similarly well-rounded success (healthy awards recognition and decent treatment at the box office) while more current turns to comic books with The Wolverine and Logan did not erase but fortified his craft.
-Christian Bale is as good as some of his defining performances (American Psycho, The Machinist, The Prestige, Rescue Dawn) and Matt Damon reminds you why he was ever such a big deal to begin with, so naturally the friendship between Carroll Shelby and Ken Miles clicks the film’s disparate dramatics into place.
-It's no surprise the most interesting part of the racing movie is the human friction – Ford v Ferrari's still got true momentum no matter how fast things are moving.
+James Mangold ventured down the biopic path with Walk the Line to similarly well-rounded success (healthy awards recognition and decent treatment at the box office) while more current detours to comic books with The Wolverine and Logan did not erase but fortified his craft.
+The friendship between Carroll Shelby and Ken Miles naturally clicks the film’s disparate dramatics into place.
+Christian Bale is as good as some of his defining performances (American Psycho, The Machinist, The Prestige, Rescue Dawn) and Matt Damon reminds you why he was ever such a big deal to begin with.
+It's no surprise the most interesting part of the racing movie is the human friction – regardless Ford v Ferrari still has true momentum no matter how fast things are moving.